WillowRussia/WillowRussia/README.md

 I'm an iOS mobile developer, but I'm getting started with Flutter.
 Now I'm developing my [Flicker](https://github.com/WillowRussia/Flicker) project, for saving the most precious memories.
 Before that, I worked on [KuzbassTour](https://github.com/WillowRussia/KuzbassTour) to improve tourism in my area, but I was not allocated money to continue the project.
 I also participated in a bootcamp from Yandex, where I developed a [MarkdownEditor](https://github.com/WillowRussia/MarkdownEditor).
+Now I decided to start a new project.
+It is a mobile reader that combines UIKit and SwiftUI.
+And it is called [Readly](https://github.com/WillowRussia/Readly).

 <h2 align="center" style="font-weight: bold; font-family: Ubuntu">
     Technology Stack